tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 for their valuable input to the discussion about the process to follow to provide tiny updates to a YANG module already published as an RFC.

+The authors would like to thank
+Mohamed Boucadair
+and
+Sergio Belotti
+for their valuable comments and suggestions on this document.

 This document was prepared using kramdown.